CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/cob/cob_testbench_details.md

 Specifically:

 - Section 5 of the requirements file lists the tested behaviors
 - This document expands each behavior into a full methodological description
+- The recent additions to `cob_requirements.md` introducing structural referent‑map compression (HLR‑COB‑024) and merge/split structural propagation with post‑compression (HLR‑COB‑025) are fully reflected in this document.
+New test descriptions have been added to validate compression behavior and post‑merge/split compression determinism.
 - Expected terminal output is provided for reproducibility
 - Each test is mapped to the requirement(s) it validates